What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

 On the other side, the threat of depression or serious recessions is still there and the mortgage crisis in 2007 and 2008 is living proof.
 A currency tied to gold is more stable than fiat money due to the limited supply of gold.
 Fiat money provides more opportunities to create bubbles due to its unlimited supply.

-During the last couple of years, there are many voices calling for the return back to a commodity-based currency.
+During the last couple of years, there have been many voices calling for the return to a commodity-based currency.
 Mr. Alan Greenspan, the former US head of the Fed, has also asked the US President to consider going back to the gold standard.

 What is a precious metals bullion and why this term is used often when investors are discussing precious metals?
 I myself back in the early days didn’t know the meaning of the term bullion.
 I can imagine there are many folks now that are searching the internet for the exact meaning of that word.

 What is a Precious Metals Bullion?

 What is a precious metals bullion, and could it be a tool of investment?
 Precious metals bullion is when a particular precious metal (gold, silver, platinum, palladium) has been refined to such a degree that it is now in its purest form.

 The term bullion applies only to certain metals.
 These metals are gold, silver, platinum, and palladium.
 These metals are also known as precious metals.
 In addition, ruthenium, rhodium, iridium, osmium are also considered precious metals but they are not used for investment purposes in any way.

 The word bullion comes from the French Minister of finance, Claude de Bullion.
 The value of the bullion is determined by the value of the precious metal content, which is defined by its purity and mass.